(Updated May 25, 2026) Saga IT

 FeatureStay on 4.5.2Commercial Mirth 4.6+OIEBridgeLink

-Channel CompatibilityN/A (same platform)FullFullFull (some plugins may need adaptation)
+Channel CompatibilityN/A (same platform)FullFullFull

-Security PatchesNone (community only)Yes (vendor-provided)Yes (community-driven)Yes (vendor-provided)
+Security PatchesNone (community only)Yes (vendor-provided)Yes (community-driven)Yes (community-driven; Innovar Healthcare paid support available)

 Active DevelopmentNoYesYesYes

-FHIR SupportLimited (4.5.2 level)EnhancedGrowingStrong (HAPI FHIR integration)
+FHIR SupportLimited (4.5.2 level)EnhancedStandard Mirth FHIRStandard Mirth FHIR

 HL7 v2 SupportFullFullFullFull